Palestine Research Center: Aftermath

 either to the activities of the PLO or to the activities of friendly or adversary forces.
 They simply include valuable collections of old British, Ottoman, Israeli and Arab documents pertaining to the Arab-Israeli conflict dating from the last several decades.'
 (Jiryis & Qallab 1985)) and that the data could be exploited to plan terrorist raids into Israel.
 As negotiations got underway, the PLO, at Jiryis's insistence that the archive be treated as a prisoner of war, included as a condition for a prisoner exchange with the Israelis, the restitution of the expropriated archives.
-On 24 November 1983 6 Israeli and 5,000 POWs were exchanged together with what Israel stated was the PLO archive.
+On 24 November 1983 6 Israelis and 5,000 POWs were exchanged together with what Israel stated was the PLO archive.
 (Note: 'In spite of conditions in Beirut, the PLO's Palestine Research Center and the unaffiliated Institute for Palestine Studies produced some significant research until Israel's 1982 invasion disrupted their functioning, and indeed much Palestinian intellectual production.
 The Center's historical archives were seized by occupying Israeli forces, but were returned as part of the November 1983 prisoner exchange with the PLO.'
-(Khalidi 1988)) Israel had copied the archive, after which it was recrated in 100 boxes and dispatched, under the auspices of the International Red Cross to Algeria.
+(Khalidi 1988)) Israel had copied the archive, after which it was recrated in 100 boxes and dispatched, under the auspices of the International Red Cross, to Algeria.
 Since Israel had also stolen the PRC's inventory of its holdings, it proved impossible to verify whether the total contents of the center had been handed back or not.
-Rona Sela, through the offices of Michael Sfard managed in 2008 to obtain a confirmation from the IDF that many of the spoils seized in Beirut at that period still remained in the IDF archives in Tel Aviv.
+Rona Sela, through the offices of Michael Sfard, managed in 2008 to obtain a confirmation from the IDF that many of the spoils seized in Beirut at that period still remained in the IDF archives in Tel Aviv.